- A gift today, for a better tomorrow

 As is customary at most schools of anatomy, the University of Waterloo hosts an annual memorial service to honour our donors.
 The family and friends of the donor(s) from the previous year are invited to the service to celebrate this incredible gift.

-The service of gratitude is held in a chapel on the campus of University of Waterloo, typically a Friday in June.
-It is a brief interdenominational Christian interment service led by the Anglican Chaplain for Renison College, University of Waterloo and Wilfrid Laurier University.
+The service of gratitude is held on the campus of the University of Waterloo, typically a Friday morning in May.
+It is a short (30-45 minute) interdenominational memorial service.
+Students participate actively in the service by providing spoken reflections about their experience and gratitude.